oceanbase/oceanbase/docs/ide-settings.md

 ## C/C++ Plugin

+We do **not** recommend using C/C++ plugins as they do not provide good indexing capabilities for OceanBase, and they are not compatible with the ccls plugin.

 C/C++ plugin can be download and installed in VSCode extension store in the case of simple scenarios:

 ![cpp plugins](images/ide-settings-cpp-plugins.png)